jackjohn7/jackjohn7/README.md

 - Javascript/Typescript
 - Python
+- Go
 - HTML/CSS
 - Java
 - C#

 ## I'm using the following frameworks:

-- Angular
+- Angular <-- In industry
 - SvelteKit <-- Framework of choice for personal projects
+- React <-- My second choice for building applications
+- Tauri <-- Desktop apps with a familiar workflow (mobile support coming soon)
+- Express
+- Gin
 - Mux
 - ASP.NET
 - FastAPI

-## Current Stack
+## Current Goto Stack Choices

-- SvelteKit
+- SvelteKit + Tailwindcss
 - Express + tRPC (may move to standalone eventually)
+- Go (Using for Backends and public API's)
-- Prisma
+- Prisma (Looking into Kysely and Drizzle)
 - PostgreSQL
+- Redis

+## Wanting to Learn or Continue Learning

+- Rust (still getting a handle on lifetimes lol)
+- Flutter
+- MongoDB
+- Docker
+- PHP (with Laravel)

 You can find more information about me on [my website](https://www.jackbranch.dev)